SAN DIEGO WEAPONS CHARGES LAWYER

 In many weapons charges, your defense attorney may recommend an affirmative defense.
 Using this strategy, the defense may argue that the defendant did, in fact, commit a weapons violation, but did so because of extenuating circumstances.
 For instance, if you were assaulted, retrieved your attacker’s weapon, and talked to law enforcement as soon as possible, you may not face criminal charges.
 Any reasonable account that explains why you committed a weapons violation may persuade the prosecution to drop the charges against you.

 Other common defenses include lack of knowledge of the weapon you were carrying, accidental firing, or illegal search and seizure.
 If you are being investigated for or have been charged with a weapons offense, you may want to seek legal counsel immediately.
 Weapons charges often occur in tandem with other charges, and you may face more serious legal consequences than you think.

-For more information about our approach to weapons charges, reach out to our team today.
+For more information about our approach to weapons charges, reach out to our San Diego weapons charges lawyers today.
 Call (858) 281-4605.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.

 24 Count, Insurance Fraud Conspiracy, Grand Theft in excess of $250,000 Reduced Sentence, Other Charges Dropped

 Client charged as head of conspiracy to present false claims to insurance companies, losses over $250,000.
 Client facing 22 years in State Prison.
 Convicted of two counts of insurance fraud, sentenced to 2 years in jail, remaining charges dismissed.

 Assault with semi-automatic Firearm, Criminal Threat, Domestic Violence Dismissed Charges